New vehicle pre-loading biosecurity risk guide

 Inspection process in Australia

-When the vehicles arrive in Australia, the Department of Agriculture and Water Resources biosecurity officers will conduct surveillance inspections to ensure compliance with Australia’s import requirements.
+When the vehicles arrive in Australia, the Department of Agriculture, Water and the Environment biosecurity officers will conduct surveillance inspections to ensure compliance with Australia’s import requirements.

 If the shipment does not meet Australia’s requirements, the Department may: